 Poles / Polaks

-My father didn't get the opportunity to return to Poland until 1977, 38 years after leaving in 1939 as an eleven year old.
+My father didn't get the opportunity to return to Poland until 1977, thirty eight years after leaving in 1939 as an eleven year old.
 My father took great pride in his Polish ancestry, as I do also.
 I have begun distilling this interest in my teenage daughter and am delighted that it is already working, she told me that she enjoys the fact that she's a little different.